 Because of the combination of their work experience and skills, it’s likely that your baby boomers hold critical positions within your company.
 If you want a seamless transition that will not compromise your productivity or quality of service, you need a long-term replacement plan.

-How to Prepare for Baby Boomers Retiring
+How to Prepare for the upcoming Baby Boomer Generation to Retire

 The most successful employers are proactive with their staffing rather than reactive.
 This means they aren’t waiting for their VP with 30 years’ experience to announce she’s retiring before figuring out how to fill the position.
 Instead, they’ve already made arrangements for this inevitability.
 Here’s how you can do the same.